colinhemphill/nextjs-resume/README.md

 ### Modify Custom Config

 Clone the project you just created to your local machine.
 Open it in your favorite editor, and open up the `edit-me/config/` folder at the root.
 Here you will find a couple of placeholder images that you can swap out if you want.
 You can also edit the `manifest.json` and `resumeConfig.ts` to meet your needs.
-The config file contains the following constants that will be used throughout the project:
+The config file contains the following constants that will be used throughout the project (these are typed to provide appropriate autocomplete and error checking):

-- `primaryColor`: `string`.
-A HEX color that will be used for accents.
-This color should meet the WCAG guidelines for color accessibility when using white text on top.
-The default blue color meets AA contrast standards.
+- `accentColor`: `string`.
+The name of an accent palette from [Radix UI Colors](https://www.radix-ui.com/docs/colors/palette-composition/the-scales#colors).
+If using a standard color, the contrasting text color will be white, and if using a bright color, the contrasting text color will be black.
+- `neutralColor`: `string`.
+The name of a neutral palette from [Radix UI Grays](https://www.radix-ui.com/docs/colors/palette-composition/the-scales#grays).
+- `ogImageTheme`: `'light' | 'dark'`.
+Your OG share image will generate either a light or a dark variant.

 ### Set Up Your CMS